kuksova/ScreenshotClassification/README.md

 # ScreenshotClassification
-Screenshot Finder by Text (SFT) is an efficient utility for finding screenshots that contain specific text is using EasyOCR library.
+Screenshot Classification (SC) is an efficient utility for finding screenshots that contain specific text is using EasyOCR library.
+Then it is used as a system organization of images.

-SFT takes word, language and path to the folder with screenshots as input and returns all find screenshots with the found text highlighted and .csv file with name of found screenshots.
+SC takes word, language and path to the folder with screenshots as input and returns all find screenshots with the found text highlighted and .csv file with name of found screenshots.
 You can search by word, part of word or word combination and multiple languages are supported.

 # Usage